 Just as I believe in supporting the local food system for the community, the earth, and my own personal health, we have designed High Desert Nectar based on the same ethos.
 After all, hemp is plant medicine.
 Our vision is to introduce a single-origin plant medicine to our community brought to you by the earth and High Desert Nectar.

 Our journey to growing hemp in Central Oregon started with two catalysts—1., I broke my back in Thailand and 2., I started trimming cannabis in Southern Oregon shortly thereafter.
 Although my accident was a tragedy, it was ultimately a remarkable awakening for me and our entire family.
 I returned to the states after a traumatic motor bike accident and an intense spinal reconstruction surgery just south of Bangkok.
 With a long road ahead, I made a promise to myself that I would not turn to pain-killers or anti-depressants as I navigated my physical and emotional recovery.
 It was not prescription drugs that “saved me,” it was cannabis, yep, plant medicine.
 Gummies eased my dark thoughts; smoking flower encouraged a full-night's slumber and salves alleviated the minor aches and pains plaguing my mangled body.
 After recovering at my folks’ house for half a year, I was restless.
 A close friend of mine suggested I join her to trim cannabis in Southern Oregon.
 I did and I fell in love with Oregon, the medicine, and called home to Florida frequently with many stories.
 My folks love an adventure and they soon planned an Oregon road trip.
 We shared stories and dreams, and everything seemed to line up—in Oregon.
-Well, now that I think about it, the third and most important catalyst was my family deciding to purchase property in Bend and my dad and I moving forward as business partners.

 My entire life, I witnessed my dad successfully owning and operating his business.
 He has always been a model of dedication and commitment.
 When the opportunity to partner with him appeared, I was incredibly nervous but equally overjoyed.
 It was a new adventure for both of us—the task itself, the learning curve, and the newfound relationship.
 I was excited to learn how to develop the property, walk into his world of construction and welcome him to my life in Oregon.
 The transition from being a daughter to a business partner/roommate has not been peaches and cream, but we've worked through the hard conversations and our synergy continues to improve each day.
 It’s love and harmony in its own light.
 We have defined our roles and lanes.
 I’ve respected his perspectives and become eager to learn his ways.
 He has allowed me to flourish in my strengths.
 We understand each other’s passions and are constantly excited to bounce thoughts and ideas off of each other especially with a joint in hand.